 Dunsborough is located approximately 3 hours drive south of Perth, and has been a favourite holiday destination for a long time.
-It is the sort of place where you can truly relax.
-Not only does it thrive on tourism, but the locals are friendly, relaxed and welcoming.
-If you are looking for a holiday on the coast which you can thoroughly enjoy, Dunsborough is worth a visit.
+It is the sort of place where you can truly relax, or go hard with lots of different adventures.

 Location and Route